 I had a bullshit winter, I admit it.
 I am well and truly over it all to be sure, but this last winter was ridiculous in so many ways, and events certainly had me reflecting into the spring.
-Finally, my eye turned inward...
+Eye turned inward...

 I started to draw.
 I wasn't sure what I was drawing at first, just one shape leading into another.
 I started to see a form take shape, and I saw the image was becoming Odin.
 At some point, I realized I liked the idea, but my drawing wasn't going in the right direction.
 So I abandoned that initial artwork (detail below)...